 Management anticipates that all of the pronouncements will be adopted in the Company's accounting policy for the first period beginning after the effective date of the pronouncement.
-Information on new standards, amendments and interpretations that are expected to be relevant to the Company's consolidated financial statements is provided below.
-Certain other new standards and interpretations have been issued but are not expected to have an impact on the Company's consolidated financial statements.
+New standards, amendments and interpretations that were not adopted during the year have not been presented since they are no expected to have a significant impact on the Company's consolidated financial statements.